What are the Benefits for an Employer of a Co-op Student?

 - Opportunity to address lower priority projects with lower cost employees

 Employers should provide a job description and any requirements the co-op student must meet.
-The co-op office staff will provide résumés of those students interested in the position for pre-screening.
 Interviews may be done on-campus, by phone, or on site.
-The co-op staff will arrange on-campus interviews for the employers.
+The Academic and Career Advising (ACAC) staff will arrange on-campus interviews for the employers.
 Terms of employment (time period, salary, fringe benefits, transportation, etc.) are negotiated directly between the employer and the student.
 A supervisor for the co-op should be designated and orientation to the company should be provided.
-The supervisor should evaluate the co-op at regular intervals.
+A student is required to work a minimum of 36 hours per week.
+Two formal evaluations completed by the supervisor and reviewed with the student are required by the College of Engineering, Mathematics and Science Cooperative Education Program.
 Recognizing that the co-op is a trainee, the assigned work should provide a varied experience for the co-op.
 There is no obligation to hire the student for another work period or as a permanent employee.
 View the salary statistics page to view salary information from previous years.

 Cooperative Education Program